How to start a nonprofit

 NonProfitHub.com - Free classes such as “Start a Nonprofit,” “Grant Writing Basics,” and “Essentials of Nonprofit Accounting.”

 You could also consider formal education in nonprofit management, but don’t start with any large investment until you’ve explored some of the free resources above.
-In some cases, you may already have an advanced degree in your specific field of knowledge, like social work or public health, and in those cases, you probably don’t want to invest in a second master’s degree.
+If you already have an advanced degree in your specific field of knowledge, like social work or public health, you won’t need to invest in a second master’s degree.

 If you have questions about nonprofit careers or career advice to share, please send the info to me, and I may include it in a future article.